sw08-06/stress_predictor/README.md

 pip install -r requirements.txt
 ```

 Alternatively, Docker Compose can be used to start up two services.
-An InfluxDB service and a data generator service.
+An InfluxDB service and a Stress Predictor service.
 To do this create a `.env` file in the project root directory and populate it with the following environment variables:
 ```
 INFLUX_USERNAME="USERNAME"
 INFLUX_PASSWORD="PASSWORD"